RayAndrade/TheRayCode/Java/Factory/F2/script.md

     setAmtDamage(10.0);
 }
 ```
+No we want to test out these ships.
 Now let's create **EnemyShipTesting** first we Import the java Scanner
 so we will be able to ge input form the user